Bugswriter/tuxi/README.md

 ### How does this work?

-The script uses `pup` to scrape Google search results and SERPs.
+The script uses `pup` to scrape Whoogle search results and SERPs.
 If the query returns several results, Tuxi will choose the most relevant result on the basis of priority.